ODCLAB/ODCSTD/en-us/code_layout.md

     void GetStates(char* users,char* operatingSystem="Windows10"); \\TODO:param<operatingSystem>:Must be devepended on users devices, maybe need to construct a function to judge the users operating system.
     ```

-- If the third-party library contained in the referenced library is required in the main source code, then a comment declaration is required in the main source code.
+- If the third-party library contained in the referenced library is required in the main source code, then a comment declaration is required in the main source code, immediately after the `#include` section.

     ```cpp
     //header.hpp